KrauseFx/krausefx.com/_posts/2022-06-10-hijacking-report.md

 This will not solve the actual problem of Meta running JavaScript code against your website, but at least no additional JS scripts will be injected.

-It's easy for an app to detect if the current browser is the Instagram/Facebook app by checking the user agent, however I couldn't find a good way to pop out of the in-app browser automatically to open Safari instead.
-If you know a solution, I'd [love to know](https://twitter.com/KrauseFx).
+It’s easy for an app to detect if the current browser is the Instagram/Facebook app by checking the user agent, however I couldn’t find a good way to pop out of the in-app browser automatically to open Safari instead.
+If you know a solution, I’d [love to know](https://twitter.com/KrauseFx).

 ## Proposals